Addieryn/triple-rift/README.md

 - (?)cards played in any direction
 - (?)game ends when all terrains are played(timer)
 - (?) first creature cant be tamed/gains block for 1 turn
+- movement can be done when card is summoned
+- draw for setup 3 (odd number) plave anywhere terrain

 ### Areana
 - PHASE: